chasebroder/DFSLineupOptimizer/README.md

 # DFSLineupOptimizer

 This project uses the pydfs library to generate lineups for Daily Fantasy Sports (DFS) contests.
-Currently, it uses fantasy points per game against the player's assigned salary to determine value for each player.
+Currently, it uses fantasy points per game (FPPG) against the player's assigned salary to determine value for each player.
+FPPG is calculated using DraftKings Sportsbooks odds supplied by their public API.

 ## How to Run

 Make sure you have at least Python 3.6 installed on your machine.
-Run "python optimizer.py" from your Terminal, using the supplied CSV.
-If you'd like to use your own CSV, add it to this folder or reference the file path in code.
-Make other in-code changes as necessary, such as website and slate.
+Run "python optimizer.py" from your Terminal.
+Make sure you include a salary CSV (can download from DraftKings/FanDuel/Yahoo website) and put it in the top-level folder of the project.
+The project will print the generated lineups in the Terminal and also generate a CSV that is uploadable directly to the chosen site.
+Make other in-code changes as necessary in the optimizer.py file, such as website and slate.
+This currently only supports the NBA Classic slate but will become more configurable in the future.

+See `requirements.txt` for a list of Python dependencies to run this project; these can be installed in your Terminal using the "pip" command.

 ## TODO

-* Add to README what Python packages are required to install to run this project
 * Explore options that library provides to calculate more accurate values for players (ex. using player projections, matchups, trends, etc)
 * Set up a command-line run configuration to set customizable options (ex. player salary file, site, etc.)
 * Figure out how to filter out injured players (player.is_injured doesn't seem to supply valid data)